kgop22/DemoProject/README.md

 2. Import the downloaded maven project into STS.
 3. Create DB and table using 'userdb_userinfo' SQL file into mySQL
 4. Start the npm and tc server.
-5. Run the project using following endpoints.. i> For functionality 1 and 2 use : http://localhost:4200/userRegistration (I am using default port 4200 for Angular) ii> For functionality 3 use: (I am using default port 8080 for Restful Services)
+5. Run the project using following endpoints..
+i> For functionality 1 and 2 use :
+      http://localhost:4200/userRegistration (I am using default port 4200 for Angular)
+ii> For functionality 3 use: (I am using default port 8080 for Restful Services)
       Addition: http://localhost:8080/signupProject/calculator/addition
       Substraction: http://localhost:8080/signupProject/calculator/substraction
       Multiplication: http://localhost:8080/signupProject/calculator/multiplication
       Division: http://localhost:8080/signupProject/calculator/division

-Additionally, I have uploaded snapshort of end result of few functionality(.jpg).
+Additionally, I have uploaded snapshot of end result of few functionality(.jpg).